 Lectrolarm v.
 Sensormatic, et al.

-Lead counsel for Sensormatic in this patent infringement case involving patents in the design of electronic video surveillance equipment.
+Lead counsel for Sensormatic in patent infringement case involving patents in the design of electronic video surveillance equipment.
 Secured summary judgment of invalidity that was affirmed on appeal.

 Newsome v.
 McCabe